33Fraise33/desktop-ansible/readme.md

 this relies on ansible-aur from the following repo: https://github.com/kewlfft/ansible-aur

 This should be runnable on most of the arch installs (works on arm as well).
 Items set in `iso-install` can be overridden for hosts that are maybe not provisioned with Ansible.

+### Running on Arch ARM
+When running on arch arm use the following method to run
+1) change the setting in `/etc/ssh/sshd_config` to `PermitRootLogin yes` (this will be undone in our playbook during the user setup)
+2) restart sshd `systemctl restart sshd`
+3) run: `ansible-playbook -i production.yaml common.yaml -e "ansible_user=alarm" --ask-pass --ask-become-pass --become-method su --tags arm_setup`

 ## WSL Prerequisites